sgallagher/sscg/README.md

     	The name of the package needing a certificate (default "Unknown") -quiet
     	Display no output unless there is an error.
+  -signing-cert string
+    	The location of an existing signing certificate.
+Setting this option will skip creation of a private CA.
+  -signing-key string
+    	The location of an existing signing key.
+Setting this option will skip creation of a private CA.
   -subject-alt-name value
     	An additional valid hostname for the certificate.
 May be specified multiple times. (default []) -verbose